Package 'cleanepi'

 Details

-1. the number of missing data NA
+1. The number of missing values (NA).

 Value

-A data frame if the input data contains columns of type character.
+A <data.frame> if the input data contains columns of type character.
 It invisibly returns NA otherwise.
 The returned data frame will have the same number of rows as the number of character columns, and six columns representing their column names, proportion of missing, numeric, date, character, and logical values.

 Examples